Matt Dunigan: BC Lions

 While Edmonton held on to his rights, they traded him to the British Columbia Lions in June 1988 for Jim Sandusky and future considerations.
 The future considerations that completed the trade in January 1989 included Jeff Braswell, Gregg Stumon, Reggie Taylor, Andre Francis, and BC's first round draft choice in the 1989 CFL College Draft, Leroy Blugh.
 Dunigan led the Lions third place in the West Division with a 10-8 record.
 BC defeated Saskatchewan 42-18 in the West Semi-Final.
 In the West Final, BC beat the team that traded Dunigan in June, the Edmonton Eskimos, 37-19.
 This was the first time the Eskimos had ever lost a playoff game at Commonwealth Stadium.
 In the Grey Cup game, BC lost to Winnipeg 22–21.
 BC had a chance to win the game late in the fourth quarter.
 Winnipeg was leading 22–19, and BC was scrimmaging at Winnipeg's 7-yard line.
 Dunigan attempted a pass into the endzone, but it was deflected by Delbert Fowler, and intercepted by Michael Gray.

 In 1989, Dunigan was for the first time on a losing team, and a team that missed the playoffs.
 BC fell to 7–11.
 Individually, he threw for a then-career-high 27 touchdowns, and his first 4000 yard season (4,509).
 He was nominated as BC's Most Outstanding Player.
-However, new management came in, and Dunigan would be on the move again.
+However, new management came in, and Dunigan was on the move again.